stephanlachnit/constellation-chirp-code/README.md

 The following commands are available:
 - `list_registered_services`: list of services registered by the user in the manager
-- `list_discovered_services`: list of services discovered by the manager and are in the same group
+- `list_discovered_services [SERVICE]`: list of services discovered by the manager and are in the same group
 - `register_service [SERVICE] [PORT]`: register a service in the manager
 - `register_callback [SERVICE]`: register a discover callback for a service that prints the discovered service
 - `request [SERVICE]`: send a CHIRP request for a given service